marcelcure/FsnNodeHealthCheck/README.md

 FINALLY: run FsnNodeHealth.py on your home PC

+for Linux :-
+#> chmod +x FsnNodeHealth.py  (Only first time)
+#> ./FsnNodeHealth.py
+OR for Windows Pc :-
-#> python FsnNodeHealth.py
+#> python FsnNodeHealth_Windows.py

-Both programmes can be stopped with CTRL-C but to stop fusion_health_server_VPS.py you first have to bring it to the foreground with #>fg
+Programmes can be stopped with CTRL-C but to stop fusion_health_server_VPS.py you first have to bring it to the foreground with #>fg

 If you stop fusion_health_server_VPS.py, then FsnNodeHealth.py will think that there is a problem and email you.
 This is a good check to make sure it is working OK.
 If you stop FsnNodeHealth.py on your home PC, then fusion_health_server_VPS.py will simply wait for you to reconnect.
 Another sanity check is to put an incorrect IP address for your VPS to check that emails are sent to you.